fenago/machine-learning/lab_guides/lab_5.md

 ## 5.2 Reducing the log loss error: The logistic regression trick

-In Chapters 4 we defined an error function for our classifier, and then an algorithm which builds a classifier by minimizing that error function.
+In labs 4 we defined an error function for our classifier, and then an algorithm which builds a classifier by minimizing that error function.
 The algorithm worked in an iterative way, namely, it started with a random classifier and slowly changed the weights step by step until the error was small.
 The classifier we obtained was a discrete perceptron.
 With continuous